zendframework/zendframework/README.md

 ## RELEASE INFORMATION

-*Zend Framework 2.4.0dev*
+*Zend Framework 2.4.0rc3*

-This is the fourth minor (feature) release for the version 2 series.
+This is a RELEASE CANDIDATE for the fourth minor (feature) release of the version 2 series.

-DD MMM YYY
+25 March 2015

 ### UPDATES IN 2.4.0